 Your blood pressure can increase when your blood vessels constrict and get narrower.
 Prazosin works by relaxing your blood vessels so that blood will flow more easily through them.
-This will then make your blood pressure decrease.
+This helps make your blood pressure decrease.

 Prazosin oral capsule may cause dizziness and drowsiness after your first dose.
 Avoid driving or performing any hazardous tasks for the first 24 hours after taking this medication or when your dose is increased.